danny19891989/order_management/README.md

-Instructions:
-1) use the file "your.env" as a sample for all the environment variables required for this project.
-2) If you want to run the project in production mode, inside your.env file, change DEBUG to False and for developing purposes, set it to True.
-3) After changing all the env variables, just rename it to .env

-Note that for developing, you should have the following variables in your .env:
-DEBUG=True
-DB_HOST=localhost

-And For production:
-DEBUG=False
-DB_HOST=db

-4) Then restart or start your app by running: docker-compose up --build       (if you like containerized version of this app)

-or

-python manage.py runserver (if you prefer using it locally)

-Details:
 # 🛠️ Order Management API

 A modular, secure, and scalable Django REST Framework project for managing orders with role-based access control, JWT authentication, and Swagger documentation.
 Built for both rapid development and production deployment using Docker.